Ayn Ghazal (village)

 Ayn Ghazal (عين غزال, "Spring of the Gazelle") was a Palestinian Arab village located 21 km south of Haifa.
 Depopulated during the 1948 Arab-Israeli War as a result of an Israeli military assault during Operation Shoter, the village was then completely destroyed.
 Incorporated into the State of Israel, it is now mostly a forested area.
 The Israeli moshav of Ofer ("fawn") was established in 1950 on part of the former village's lands.
 Ein Ayala, a moshav established in 1949, lies just adjacent; its name being the Hebrew translation of Ayn Ghazal.

 History

+In 1517 the area of 'Ayn Ghazal was incorporated into the Ottoman Empire with the rest of Palestine.
+During the 16th and 17th centuries, it belonged to the Turabay Emirate (1517–1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

 In 1799, it appeared as the village Ain Elgazal on the map that Pierre Jacotin compiled that year, though it was misplaced.